Uluru-Kata Tjuta National Park

 If you join one of the Outback safari style tours available you will be camping at a private bush camping site outside the national park.

-Trip Advisor often has good deals on accommodation, air + hotel packages, and car rentals.
+Trip Advisor often has good deals for hotels as well as flights and car rentals.

 Return to top